Our members come from diverse backgrounds with differing interests, knowledge, and concerns for the park’s needs.

 RESTORING BIODIVERSITY

 Closely aligned with the Friends group is the Judge Morris Environmental Stewardship Team.
-In 2022, our members helped contribute over 3500 volunteer hours aimed at removing invasive species and introducing thousands of native plants within the Judge Morris Estate area.
+In 2025 their efforts contributed 4175 volunteer hours aimed at removing invasive species and introducing thousands of native plants within the Judge Morris Estate area.

 PLAY A ROLE >